Funded by the EU

 Chapter content was designed with the student experience in mind.
 Text is always broken up with different elements such as images, videos, or interactions to avoid potentially dull walls of text.

-Other links in the header consist of a glossary, chapter index and, in case of chemistry, periodic table of elements.
+Other links in the header consist of a glossary, a chapter index, and, in the case of chemistry, a periodic table of elements.

 The design needed to follow accessibility rules and practices, but it also needed to be modern and welcoming.